video-dev/hls.js/README.md

 It relies on [HTML5 video][] and [MediaSource Extensions][] for playback.

-It works by transmuxing MPEG-2 Transport Stream into ISO BMFF (MP4) fragments. this transmuxing could be performed asynchronously using [Web Worker] if available in the browser.
+It works by transmuxing MPEG-2 Transport Stream into ISO BMFF (MP4) fragments.
+This transmuxing could be performed asynchronously using [Web Worker] if available in the browser.

 hls.js does not need any player, it works directly on top of a standard HTML```<video>```element.